AllenCell/endothelial-pipeline/README.md

 ### Alternative installation using `pip`

-This project also includes a `requirements.txt` generated from the `pdm.lock` file, which can be used to install requirements using `pip`.
+This project also includes a `requirements.txt` generated from the `uv.lock` file, which can be used to install requirements using `pip`.

 > [!NOTE]
 > This installation method will only install core dependencies.
-> We recommend using PDM to handle more complex installations of development and optional dependencies.
+> We recommend using uv to handle more complex installations of development and optional dependencies.

 **1. Navigate to where you want to clone this repository**